JaviRoser/MyReads/README.md

 This application was built with ReactJS.
 My Reads app was divided into several components:

-- Book.js: Contains book information.
-The cover, book title, and author's name
+- **Book.js**: Contains book information.
+The cover, book title, and author's name.
-- BookShelf.js: Contains information about the three book shelfs.
+- **BookShelf.js**: Contains information about the three book shelfs.
 	- Currently Reading
 	- Want to Read
 	- Read
-- BookSearch.js: Let search for a new book to add into any of the three shelfs
+- **BookSearch.js:** Let search for a new book to add into any of the three shelfs
-- BooksMainPage.js: Display all books currently on the shelfs.
+- **BooksMainPage.js:** Display all books currently on the shelfs.

 These components are like JavaScript functions.
 They accept inputs ("props") and return elements to the screen